Reaper-Dhan/Cognizance2020/README.md

 ---
 ## Project- Scientific calculator
 ---
+**What is a calculator?**
+---
+A calculator is a device that performs arithmetic operations on numbers.
+The simplest calculators can do only addition, subtraction, multiplication, and division.
+More sophisticated calculators like scientific calculators can handle exponential operations, roots, logarithms, trigonometric functions, and hyperbolic functions.

+*We have created a calculator that performs all the arithmetic operations and some of the operations that can be performed in scientific calculator.*

 ![Calculator Animation](https://www.clker.com/cliparts/2/6/8/3/15168308841567480746graphing-calculator-clipart.med.png)

+---
 > Operations that you can perform using my scientic calculator

 | Operations that can be done |Operators used   |